coasys/flux/docs/src/create-flux-app/basics/connecting-to-ad4m.md

 ### Using create-flux-app

-With create-flux-app the AD4M Connect logic is included and resides in the `index.html` file.
+With create-flux-app the AD4M Connect logic is included (through the `flux-container` web-component) and resides in the `index.html` file.
 Just make sure you have AD4M running.

 ### Manual setup